 — Wolf Von Eckardt

-DCPL continues to dedicate itself to meeting new challenges that are at least in part the result of past successes.
 As the historic preservation movement has matured, it has become an accepted element of public policy nationwide.
-Don’t Tear It Down/DC Preservation League can take substantial credit for this accomplishment in the District of Columbia.
-Over the past fifty years, the organization has worked tirelessly to preserve our city’s sense of place and save many of the unique features that define the capital city.
-Washington’s historic character is one of its greatest assets and a vital component of local economic development efforts.
+In the District of Columbia, Don’t Tear It Down/DCPL can take substantial credit for this accomplishment.
+Over the past 50-years, the organization has worked tirelessly to preserve Washington’s sense of place and to save many of the unique features that define the capital city’s history, architecture, and culture.
+Washington’s historic character is one of its greatest assets and a vital component of local culture, and economic growth and prosperity.